How to get the most out of your customer visits

 “There is only one boss.
 The customer.
 And he can fire everybody in the company from the chairman on down, simply by spending his money somewhere else.” — Sam Walton

-Why customer visit when you have tons of tools, processes, virtual connection options available to collect data?
+Why do customer visit when you have tons of tools, processes, and virtual connection options available to collect data?
 You may wonder why.
-The idea of getting to know the customer starts with the face-to-face interview.
+The idea of getting to know the customer starts with a face-to-face interview.

 “Spend a lot of time talking to customers face-to-face.
 You’d be amazed how many companies don’t listen to their customers.” — Ross Perot

 I am not against doing quantitative and qualitative research using other methods.
 They have their importance given the situation.
 However, I feel customer visits are priceless, especially to get a deeper insight into your product.